ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/102/zebra-iota-edge-sdk-102-tutorial.md

     });
 ```

-Then, the generation of a data matrix code is done using the [https://github.com/metafloor/bwip-js](https://github.com/metafloor/bwip-js) library.
+Then, the generation of a data matrix code is done using the [bwip-js library](https://github.com/metafloor/bwip-js) library.

 ## Next Steps